Brandt Mle 27/31: Users

 Brandt's innovative projectile design along with the Stokes Mortar provided the pattern for most World War II era light mortars.
-France, Russia, Italy, China and the United States all had weapons built from this design many times with similar weights, dimensions and performance.

-In 1928, an unlicensed Polish copy was made as the Avia wz.28, but due to French pressure it was abandoned in 1931 because the French Brandt company held the patent for the ammunition.
+In 1928, an unlicensed Polish copy was made as the Avia wz.28 but, due to French pressure, it was abandoned in 1931 because the French Brandt company held the patent for the ammunition.
 The Polish then produced a licensed copy as the wz.31 model (Polish: Moździerz piechoty 81 mm wz.
 31) starting in 1935; 1,050 were made in Pruszków.
 By 1939, the Polish army was equipped with some 1,200 Stokes-Brandt mortars, most of them the newer 1931 model.
 Each Polish infantry battalion was intended to be equipped with four such mortars, but there were not enough available to fulfill this disposition.
 The upgraded 1931 version was used by the Polish Army during, amongst others, the Battle of Westerplatte in 1939.
 An unspecified amount, probably a few hundred, were sold to Republican Spain in 1936-1938.

 In Romania, the mortar was licence-produced at the Voina Works in Brașov, with a production rate of 30 pieces per month as of October 1942 (over 1,000 such mortars were built in Romania by mid-1943).
 360 mortars captured by the Germans from the French were also received in 1942.